Atrix256/RandomCode/WebGLPBR/Readme.txt

  * got a basic collapsible debug panel working that has semi transparent background
 * night
  * projection matrix

+--6/1/17
+* morning: frame delta time, FPS display, right align debug panel text so it doesn't move when you open and close it.

 ==================== LANDFILL ====================